One of the most scenic and celebrated temples in all of Tohoku.

 Finally, we’ll make our way to Yamadera’s most picturesque structures the Nokyodo, Kaisando, and Godaido, which offer spectacular views of the mountains and valley below.
 After which, we will head back down to the starting point.

-Reserve your Yamadera tour today!
+Inquire about your Yamadera tour today!

 Please note this form does not confirm the availability of an experience or reserves an experience straightaway.